SmKou/KataDsA/README.md

 ## Description

-KataDsA is a programmer's project organizer, where programmers can add to a profile page by adding links to a github repo and the deployed project, whether on Github Pages, Netflify, or another host.
+KataDsA is a programmer's project organizer, where programmers can add to their profile page by adding links to a project, thereby updating the project's status.
+Template projects are available that can be cloned from Github for solving problems listed on KataDsA.
+In these projects, the UI is taken care of and it's up to the programmer, or user, to write, refactor or add to the code for the logic of the problem.
+For programmer profiles, KataDsA avoids subjective data by deriving data from a user's Github account and their linked repos.
+Without an account, public users can browse and search profiles.

 - KataDsA
 - KataDsA-API